kimhagg/cloud-tutorials/Google Cloud/How to create a virtual machine instance and install nginx through google cloud.md

 3. [Create the virtual machine](#create-the-virtual-machine)

 ## Creating a project
-1. Go to [console.cloud.google.com](https://console.cloud.google.com/) and click the button in the top-left on the right side of the Google cloud logo .
+1. Go to [console.cloud.google.com](https://console.cloud.google.com/) and click the button in the top-left on the right side of the Google cloud logo.

 ![Compute Engine](/Google%20Cloud/Assets/Create%20a%20new%20project_1.jpg)